Couchers-org/couchers/app/readme.md

 1. Get the code, navigate to the `app` folder and install `docker` and `docker-compose`
 2. Compile the protocol buffers
 3. Launch the backend with `docker-compose`
-4. Install and launch the web frontend with `yarn`

-Are you only developing on the web frontend?
-If you don't want to install docker, you can follow the alterative instructions in `web/readme.md`.

 ### Note for Windows users